Erickramirez/RoboND-Kinematics/README.md

 theta3 = np.pi / 2.0 - (angle_b + atan2(0.054, 0.96 + 0.54))
 ```
 ###### theta4, theta5 and theta6
 theta4-6 will be determined by Euler Angles from a Rotation Matrix.
-Wewant to isolate the final 3 thetas, so we'll solve for what we know.
+We want to isolate the final 3 thetas, so we'll solve for what we know.
 The first three Rotations from the base frame to frame3:

 ![Alt text](/misc_images/R3_6.png)